 My kids have a lot of gaps.
 I hope I’m loud enough to fill them all.

-< End of excerpts from Jeni’s book – >
+End of excerpts from this book by Jeni Decker.

-Jeni’s book is open, warm and funny…and a little x-rated.
+Jeni’s book is open, warm, funny, and a little X-rated.
 Please read it to get the full impact of her very special take on motherhood.
-Let me just say – “Boo-ya Jeni!”

-Casenhiser, D., Binns, A., McGill, F., Morderer, O., Shanker, S. (2015).
+Casenhiser, D., Binns, A., et al. (2015).
 Measuring & Supporting Language Function for Children with Autism: Evidence from a Randomized Control Trial of a Social-Interaction-Based Therapy.
 Journal of Autism Developmental Disorders; 45:846-857.

-Gee, B., Thompson, K., St. John, K. (2013).
-Efficacy of a Sound-based Interrvention with a Child with an Autism Spectrum Disorder and Auditory Sensory Over-responsivity.
-Occupational Therapy, Int.
-21:12-20.
+Gee, B., Thompson, K., et al. (2013).
+Efficacy of a Sound-based Intervention with a Child with an Autism Spectrum Disorder and Auditory Sensory Over-responsivity.
+Occupational Therapy, International, V21:12-20.

 Grossman, R., Tager-Flusberg, H. (2012).
 “Who Said That?”
 Matching of Low & High Intensity Emotional Prosody to Facial Expressions by Adolescents with ASD.
 Journal of Autism Developmental Disorders; 42:2546-2557.